Skip to main content

 If your loved one served in the Canadian Armed Forces, they may be eligible for additional benefits for care, equipment, and home modifications.

-A BC Housing program offering up to $20,000 in forgivable loans for home modifications — grab bars, ramps, widened doorways — for low-income homeowners and renters.
+A BC Housing program offering rebates of up to $20,000 for eligible home accessibility adaptations — grab bars, ramps, widened doorways, bathroom safety changes, and similar work.
+This program replaced the former HAFI program.

-Ready to find care options that work with your financial situation?
+Ready to make a plan that works with your financial situation?

 Paying for Care